 We also measured Chlorophyll concentrations because it is a reliable indicator of plant production.
 The target for chlorophyll is below 7.3 parts per billion.
-The chlorophyll concentrations were below the target level to start the summer, but creeped above the target range in July and remained elevated through August.
-The abundant plant growth and moderate algae growth correlated with these results.
+The chlorophyll concentrations were below the target level to start the summer, but creeped above the target range in July.
+The concentrations ebbed back down in August.

 A major effect of plant growth on the lake is the reduction of water clarity.
 Before algae forms the green mats of "scum" on the surface, it is suspended in the water column.
 Algae floating in the water can decrease water clarity even before you see a tint of green.
-This year, the Transparency averaged a depth of 4.6 feet.
-The April measurements were low in April through June.
-Ther was some improvement in July, but lake was not clear until August.
-Clearer water is generally a positive attribute, but it also allows more sunlight to reach the lake bottom to fuel plant growth.
+This year, the Transparency averaged a depth of 6.6 feet.
+The measurements were low in April and May, then showed tremendous improvement in June.
+The clear water persisted through August, showing only some clouding toward the end of the summer.
+Clearer water is generally a positive attribute, but it does allow more sunlight to reach the lake bottom to fuel plant growth.